Personal computer: 1970s

-Early personal computersgenerally called microcomputerswere often sold in a kit form and in limited volumes, and were of interest mostly to hobbyists and technicians.
-Minimal programming was done with toggle switches to enter instructions, and output was provided by front panel lamps.
-Practical use required adding peripherals such as keyboards, computer displays, disk drives, and printers.
+Early personal computers were very expensive.
+Many of these were built in TTL logic, so technically not microcomputers in many cases.
+However, by the mid-1970s, some microprocessor-based personal computers started to be sold in kit form, albeit in limited volumes, and of interest mostly to hobbyists and technicians.
+Programming could be done via toggle switches to enter instructions, and output was provided by front panel lamps.
+More practical use required adding a serial computer terminal or internal expansion cards for a keyboard and a computer display, as well as for peripherals such as disk drives and printers.

 Micral N was the earliest commercial, non-kit microcomputer based on a microprocessor, the Intel 8008.
 It was built starting in 1972, and a few hundred units were sold.
 This had been preceded by the Datapoint 2200 in 1970, for which the Intel 8008 had been commissioned, though not accepted for use.
 The CPU design implemented in the Datapoint 2200 became the basis for x86 architecture used in the original IBM PC and its descendants.

 In 1973, the IBM Los Gatos Scientific Center developed a portable computer prototype called SCAMP (Special Computer APL Machine Portable) based on the IBM PALM processor with a Philips compact cassette drive, small CRT, and full function keyboard.
 SCAMP emulated an IBM 1130 minicomputer in order to run APL/1130.
 In 1973, APL was generally available only on mainframe computers, and most desktop sized microcomputers such as the Wang 2200 or HP 9800 offered only BASIC.
 Because SCAMP was the first to emulate APL/1130 performance on a portable, single user computer, PC Magazine in 1983 designated SCAMP a "revolutionary concept" and "the world's first personal computer".
 This seminal, single user portable computer now resides in the Smithsonian Institution, Washington, D.C..
 Successful demonstrations of the 1973 SCAMP prototype led to the IBM 5100 portable microcomputer launched in 1975 with the ability to be programmed in both APL and BASIC for engineers, analysts, statisticians, and other business problem-solvers.
 In the late 1960s such a machine would have been nearly as large as two desks and would have weighed about half a ton.